thaynanff/PowerBI-Reports/README.md

 # Power BI Analysis
- Power BI Analysis made my me about a variety of things
+Power BI Analysis made my me about a variety of things!
----
+***

  ### List of analysis:

  1. Expenses of Brazilian Politicians